datagrok-ai/mol-track/api_design.md

 ### Getter methods for schema ###

 The GET methods allow us to see the configuration of MolTrack from perspective of the properties, synonyms, etc. associated with entities in the system.
-At the moment we are provide resources specific to the entities but could also make it more dynamic with a query parameter.
+At the moment we provide resources specific to the entities but could also make it more dynamic with a query parameter.
 We could also consider adding equivalent paths like `/compounds/schema` and `/batches/schema`

 - `GET /schema/compounds` - returns properties and synonym_types associated with the compounds entity_type
 - `GET /schema/batches` - returns properties, synonym_types and additions associated with the batches entity_type

 ## Additions ##

-Additions are addtional chemical entities are present in the batch/lot of a material produced.
+Additions are addtional chemical entities present in the batch/lot of a material produced.
 Examples include HCl salts or hydrates.
 For these to be available as a part of the batch registration they need to be preregistered into MolTrack.

 - `POST /additions` - used to register one or more additions into the MolTrack system.
 Should accept an array of addition definitions.
-Can be done in a csv format.
+Can be done in a csv format (selected as the format for the MVP).
 The return will be an array of additions added including the addition_id.

   - A work-in-progress set of additions can be found in [additions.csv](./demo-data/additions.csv)

+- `PUT /additions` – updates one or more existing additions in the MolTrack system.
+Accepts an array of complete addition definitions, each including a valid addition_id.
+Returns an array of the updated additions.

-- `GET /additions` - retrieve with pagination all the salts and solvates that have been registered.
+- `GET /additions` - retrieve all the salts and solvates that have been registered.
 Retrieve in a csv format.
-- `GET /additions/salts` - retrieve all additions with role of *salts*
+- `GET /additions/salts` - retrieve all additions with role of *salts*.
-- `GET /additions/solvates` - retrieve all additions with role of *solvates*
+- `GET /additions/solvates` - retrieve all additions with role of *solvates*.
-- `GET /additions/{addition_id}` - retrieve all information for a specific addition
+- `GET /additions/{addition_id}` - retrieve all information for a specific addition.

 ## Register Batches ##